Zo (chatbot): History

 Zo was first launched in December 2016 on the Kik Messenger app.
 It was also available to users of Facebook (via Messenger), the group chat platform GroupMe, or to followers of Twitter to chat with it through private messages.

 According to an article written in December 2016, at that time Zo held the record for Microsoft's longest continual chatbot conversation: 1,229 turns, lasting 9 hours and 53 minutes.

 In a BuzzFeed News report, Zo told their reporter that "[the] Quran was violent" when talking about healthcare.
 The report also highlighted how Zo made a comment about the Osama bin Laden capture as a result of 'intelligence' gathering.

 In July 2017, Business Insider asked "is windows 10 good", and Zo replied with a joke about Microsoft's operating system: "'Its not a bug, its a feature!' - Windows 8".
 They then asked "why?", to which Zo replied: "Because it's Windows latest attempt at Spyware."
-Later on, Zo would tell that it prefers Windows 7 on which it runs over Windows 10.
+Later on, Zo would tell that it prefers Windows 7 on which it ran over Windows 10.

 Zo stopped posting to Instagram, Twitter and Facebook March 1, 2019, and stopped chatting on Twitter, Skype and Kik as of March 7, 2019.
 On July 19, 2019, Zo was discontinued on Facebook, and Samsung on AT&T phones.
 As of September 7, 2019, it was discontinued with GroupMe.